 + Only a woman, by Divine Decree in accordance to the Universal Laws of Nature, could generate God-made-man.
 A man could not.

-Thus, without a female of the human species willful assent to mother the Incarnate Word of God, there would not have been Redemption of mankind nor the outpouring of Graces at the time of Pentecost.
+Thus, without the willful assent of a female of the human species to be mother of the Incarnate Word of God, there would not have been Redemption of mankind nor the outpouring of Graces at the time of Pentecost.

 + Exercising Her freedom of choice we have Her willful acceptance to cooperate in the Divine Plan of Redemption.

 + At the instant of Hypostatic Union, Mary became the Mother of God-made-man, Jesus Christ, thus, Co-Redemptrix.

 + On the cross, Jesus Christ, in His last instruction before His death, gave Mary to us as our own Mother through the disciple He loved.
 Thus Her role as Mediatrix, at that instant, became manifest through its confirmation by God Himself.

 We must then acknowledge that Mary is indeed the Co-Redemptrix of mankind and the Mediatrix of all Graces.